 If My Data Is Turned Off, Will I Still Get Charged?

-In other words, it’s safe to use Wi-Fi on your phone while you are in Airplane Mode.
-No carrier fees will apply.
+In other words, the safest way to use your phone abroad is while you are in Airplane Mode.
+No carrier fees will apply, and you still can enable Wi-Fi.

 What Is The Difference Between Cellular Data and Wi-Fi?